Marcos-Fernando/AnnoTEP/README.md

 ```

-**Step 3.** To simplify this step, we recommend creating a folder where you can insert your genomic data in FASTA format.
-After creating the folder, run the container using the command below.
-Make sure you provide the full path to the folder where you want to save the results, as well as the full path to the folder containing the genomes:
+**Step 3.** To simplify this step, we recommend creating a folder to insert your genomic data in FASTA format.
+Once created, run the container using the command below as a guide.
+Make sure you provide the full path to the folder where you want to save the results, as well as the full path to the genomes folder:

 ```sh
 docker run -it -v {folder-results}:/root/TEs/results -v $HOME/TEs:{folder-genomes} annotep/bash-interface:v1 python run_annotep.py --file {folder-genomes/genome.fasta} --type {type-annotation} --threads {optional}